technofocus-pte/bldextwithcpltstprv/Lab Guides/Lab 07/Lab07.md

     ![A screenshot of a computer Description automatically generated](./media/image24.png)

-18. Add in a message node with the message, !!We notified the expert.
-They’ll reach out shortly!!.
+18. Add in a message node with the message, !!**We notified the expert.
+They’ll reach out shortly**!!.

     ![A screenshot of a computer Description automatically generated](./media/image25.png)